 I am married and have a wonderful husband and 2 children of my own, Maria and Lauren, and have tried to pass along the same love of all things beautiful to them.
 My oldest daughter, Maria Pearl, passed away when she was just 16 years old.
 Her story is that of a beautiful girl who sought to make a difference in the lives of others in some way, every day of her life.
-In her memory, 100% of all proceeds involving the sale of Tupelo Honey goes to support the Maria Pearl Miller Memorial Fund for high school seniors seeking a future in teaching as this was her planned profession.
+In her memory, 20% of all proceeds goes to support the Maria Pearl Miller Memorial Fund for high school seniors seeking a future in teaching as this was her planned profession.

 Venetian glass cameos have been produced since the 2nd century B.C.
 In 1985, Nino Tagliamonte and his wife Lorena and two Murano glass “Maestros” rediscovered the ancient production technique that had been lost in time.
 Today’s cameos and intaglios are completely made by hand.
 In the process of making precious Murano glass or gold cameos, antique molds are used to maintain the tradition and high quality of the Roman gem engravers.
 The molds provide an initial print of a design and then expert craftsmen detail the design by hand.
 Today, Nino and his team manufacture collections from his cache of 3,000 different molds dating back to the 1st century B.C.
 All cameos are either set in 14K, 18K, 925 Sterling Silver or 14K and 18K gold plate.